-- · assets and liabilities in each statement of financial position presented are translated at the closing rate at the date of that balance sheet - income and expenses in each income statement are translated at average exchange rates of the period - · all resulting exchange differences are recognised in the statement of comprehensive income and as a separate item of equity
+- · assets and liabilities in each statement of financial position presented are translated at the closing rate. - · income and expenses in each income statement are translated at the average exchange rates for the period. - · all resulting exchange differences are recognised in the statement of comprehensive income and as a separate item of equity.

 Currency translation differences on net investment in foreign operations and financial instruments designated as hedges of such investments are recorded as part of the comprehensive income and as a separate item in equity.
-The sale of all or part of foreign operations reclassified the related exchange differences from the expanded result and the result as part of the gain or loss on the sale.
 Goodwill and fair value adjustments arising on the acquisition of a foreign entity are treated as assets and liabilities of the foreign entity and translated at the closing rate.